 …………….Case 77 Elie Saab SEX

 Same as Case 30 (here).
 Besides the sex embed in the model’s hair, the folds of her dress, nicely swollen by the wind, delineate a copulation.
 We see two bottoms and two backs.
 The woman’s pubis is concealed by the top of the perfume bottle but I have indicated the navel (though I’m not inventing it: it’s there) so you can orient yourselves in these folds.
 The woman is on her knees, the man on her, they’re making it more ferarum, which is the Latin for doggy-style, if you care to know.
-The man, though, is not well oriented on her mate’s back, he is bending toward the left, and I suggest this is toward another mate, which he is kissing or on whom he is performing a cuninlingus.
+The man, though, is not well oriented on her mate’s back, he is bending toward the left, probably toward another mate, which he is kissing or on whom he is performing a cunnilingus.

 …………….Case 78 Louis Vuitton SEX